keiranlovett/Github-Hook/Readme.md

 6. Select the checkbox next to each optional **Trigger** you want to enable.
 7. Select **Enable SSL verification**, if desired.
 8. Select **Add system hook**.

+> You can easily debug your system hook receiver by going to **Admin Area -> System Hooks > Edit**, On the bottom of the screen there are “**Recent Deliveries**”.
+You can go to “View details” on each one of the requests in order to get additional debugging information— you can check the “Request headers” & “Response headers” of your request, the “Response body” that came back from your receiver and the JSON itself.

 ## Environment Variables
 Before running the webhook, you need to set the following environment variables: